rudpot/poc-find-idle-instances/README.md

+# Find and stop idle AWS instances

-# Proof of concept code to find and stop idle instances
+This proof of concept (POC) code demonstrates how to find and stop idle instances in Amazon Web Services (AWS).
+It utilizes tags to identify eligible instances and define an activity level considered "idle".

 The POC consists of